edwinb-ai/ray-tracer-rs/README.md

 ## Disclaimer

-This is a personal project, I do not own the book and all code is my own.
+This is a personal project.
+I own a copy of the book but I do not own any of its intellectual property.
+All of the code is my own.

 ## Licensing